We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 The United States is filled with bustling cities and beautiful landscapes.
 While some people spend forever in their hometown, others feel the call to move and explore new locations.
 If you’re considering a change of place, the first step is finding an answer to the core question: where should I live?

 Of course, we don’t mean to make this sound like an easy decision — uprooting your life rarely is.
 With the right guide, however, moving can be a more straightforward and exciting step.
-Take our quiz to get help finding what city you should live in, then read on to learn more about what goes into choosing a place to live.
+To get help finding what city you should live in, read on to learn more about what goes into choosing a place to live.

 We broke down the criteria for you based on a variety of financial, social and lifestyle factors.
 Some of these may be very important to you, while others may not — so feel free to dive deep into certain sections and skim past others: